-PAUL KEELS will begin his 21st year as “Voice of the Buckeyes”.
+PAUL KEELS will begin his 22nd year as “Voice of the Buckeyes”.
 Paul’s extensive play by play background has included stints with the Cincinnati Reds, Cincinnati Bengals, the University of Cincinnati, the Detroit Pistons and national games for Westwood One and ESPN Radio.
-In addition to play by play, Keels moderates the weekly Urban Meyer Radio Show and is a part of our Buckeye Roundtable show.
+In addition to play by play, Keels moderates the weekly Ryan Day Radio Show and is a part of our Buckeye Roundtable show.
 Paul has been named Ohio Sportscaster of the Year 4 times was inducted into the Ohio broadcasters Hall of Fame in 2007.

-JIM LACHEY returns for his 22nd season as color analyst.
+JIM LACHEY returns for his 23rd season as color analyst.
 Lachey was an All American and All Big Ten offensive lineman for Ohio State who led the Buckeyes to the conference championship and the Rose Bowl in his senior season.
 A first round draft choice in 1985, Jim played 11 seasons in the NFL and was an All-Pro a record 9 times during his 11 year career.
 One of “the hogs”, Jim helped the Washington Redskins win the 1992 Super Bowl.
-Lachey also co-hosts the cweekly Urban Meyer Radio Show and is a part of our Buckeye Roundtable show.
+Lachey also co-hosts the cweekly Ryan Day Radio Show and is a part of our Buckeye Roundtable show.

-SKIP MOSIC begins his 34th season covering Buckeye football on the Ohio State – IMG Sports Network.
+SKIP MOSIC begins his 35th season covering Buckeye football on the Ohio State Sports Network.
 The long time WBNS host will again serve as pregame & halftime host, provide scoreboard updates throughout the game broadcasts and host the weekly Buckeye Roundtable show.
-Mosic also hosts ONN Radio’s nationally award-winning Tonight in Ohio High School Football and Ohio College Football Today programs each fall.
+Mosic also hosts ONN Radio’s nationally award-winning Tonight in Ohio High School Football and Learfield/IMG College’s Ohio College Football Today programs each fall.

 RON STOKES is a two-time Ohio State captain and a four-year letterman (1982-85).
 Stokes first began calling Ohio State men’s basketball games in 1997-98.
 He and Paul Keels have worked together for the last 20 seasons.
 As an Ohio State player, Stokes scored 1,240 career points.
 He ranks tied for sixth all-time in free throws made with 395 and seventh in attempts (522).
 In career assists, he rates No. 8 with 419 and is tied for seventh in career steals (158).

-KRISTIN WATT begins her 32nd season with the Ohio State-IMG Sports Network as a color commentator on the women’s basketball broadcasts.
+KRISTIN WATT has been an analyst for Ohio State women’s basketball since 1987.
 Watt played in 78 games for the Buckeyes from 1981-85 and helped lead the Buckeyes to three Big Ten championships and the program’s first NCAA Tournament appearance.
-She began calling games in 1987 while attending law school and is now the leader of the environmental law group at Vorys, Sater, Seymour and Pease LLP.
+Watt began calling games while attending law school and is now the leader of the environmental law group at Vorys, Sater, Seymour and Pease LLP.
 Watt currently serves as chair of the Ohio State University Alumni Association.

-TONI ROESCH is in her 26th season as a color analyst for the Ohio state women’s basketball broadcasts.
+TONI ROESCH has been a color analyst for the Ohio state women’s basketball broadcasts since 1992.
 A teammate of Watt, Roesch played in 114 games over her four seasons from 1982-86 and was a part of four-consecutive Big Ten championship teams.
 She led the team in assists her senior year with 153 and is in the top-15 in school history for career assists.
 Roesch opened Ohio Sports Plus 20 years ago which is a basketball training and skill development facility here in Columbus.

 FOOTBALL GAME BROADCAST

-Each and every Ohio State Football Game Broadcast is broadcast live across the state of Ohio on the Ohio State IMG Radio Network.
-Each Ohio State Football Game Broadcast includes a 90-minute pre-game and 60-minute post-game show book-ending the most comprehensive Buckeye radio coverage.
+Each and every Ohio State Football Game Broadcast is broadcast live across the state of Ohio on the Ohio State Sports Network.
+Each Ohio State Football Game Broadcast includes a 90-minute pre-game and two hour post-game show book-ending the most comprehensive Buckeye radio coverage.

-Every Thursday from 12-1pm during the Ohio State Football season join Coach Meyer for his weekly radio show.
-Hosts Paul Keels and Jim Lachey sit down with Coach Meyer to discuss the upcoming game while interacting with loyal Buckeye fans across the state of Ohio.
+Every Thursday from 12-1pm during the Ohio State Football season join Coach Day for his weekly radio show.
+Hosts Paul Keels and Jim Lachey sit down with Coach Day to discuss the upcoming game while interacting with loyal Buckeye fans across the state of Ohio.

 Buckeye Roundtable airs from 6-8pm on Mondays throughout the football season.
 Our broadcast team is joined by experts from across Buckeye Nation to provide valuable insight into the Football Buckeyes reviewing the prior week’s game and previewing the next gridiron match-up.